-In the Phase 1b portion of the study (n=14), which was open-label, six asymptomatic FTD-GRN (aFTD-GRN) patients and eight symptomatic FTD-GRN (FTD-GRN) patients, were dosed with AL001 over a one-month period.

-Mean(SD) % Change in CSF PGRN for aFTD-GRN and FTD-GRN
+In the Phase 1b portion of the study, a total of 14 FTD-GRN mutation carriers, six asymptomatic FTD-GRN (aFTD-GRN) patients and eight symptomatic FTD-GRN (FTD-GRN) patients, were dosed with AL001 over a one-month period.
+There were no drug-related serious adverse events or dose limiting adverse events reported in the study, achieving the primary endpoint.
+In addition, an approximately two-fold increase in CSF PGRN levels from baseline was observed in all 14 FTD-GRN mutation carriers dosed with AL001, successfully demonstrating proof-of-mechanism for AL001 in this patient population.